deploy-am/deploy.am/README.md

 ## Deployment

-Since this project is integrated with Netlify, just by pushing you can release your changes whenever you want :)
+Since this project is integrated with CircleCI, just by pushing you can release your changes whenever you want :)

 ## Contribution